njsmith/zs/doc/index.rst

   choice.

-* Relying on the ZS format creates **minimal risk**: The ZS file format is simple and :ref:`fully documented <format>`; an average programmer with access to standard libraries could write a working decompressor in a few hours.
+* Relying on the ZS format creates **minimal risk**: The ZS file format is simple and :ref:`fully documented <format>`; it's not hard to write an implementation for your favorite language.
+In an emergency, an average programmer with access to standard libraries could write a minimal but working decompressor in just an hour or two.
 The reference implementation is BSD-licensed, undergoes exhaustive automated testing (>98% coverage) after every checkin, and just in case there are any ambiguities in the English spec, we also have a complete :ref:`file format validator <zs validate>`, so you can confirm that your files match the spec and be confident that they will be readable by any compliant implementation.

 * ZS files have a name **composed entirely of sibilants**: How many file formats can say *that*?